AkarinVS/vapoursynth-plugin/README.md

 - `topk` (min: 0.0001, max: 1.0, default: 0.6): Ratio of pixels for the spatial pooling computation.
 - `tvi_threshold` (min: 0.0001, max: 1.0, default: 0.019): Visibilty threshold for luminance `ΔL < tvi_threshold*L_mean` for BT.1886.
 - `scores` (default: False): if True, for scale i (0 <= i < 5), the GRAYS c-score frame will be stored as frame property `"CAMBI_SCALE%d" % i`.
+- `scaling`: scaling factor used to normalize the c-scores for each scale returned when `scores=True`.

 DLVFX
 -----